15 Pros and Cons of Living in Florida: The Real Deal on Life in the Sunshine State

 (Source: Visit Florida via Facebook)

-Pro: There’s Lots of Cultural Diversity.
+1. Pro: There’s Lots of Cultural Diversity

-Con: Florida Is Full of Tourists.
+2. Con: Florida Is Full of Tourists

 This one ranks high on the list of pros and cons of living in Florida: Tourists.
 As in, M-I-C-K-E-Y. All the attractions are great for the economy, but there’s a bit of a downside for some residents.
 Why?
-Traffic can be unbearable during the high season of snowbirds, and overcrowding in the state’s famous amusement parks makes them no fun for locals.
+Traffic can be unbearable during the snowbird season, and overcrowding in the state’s famous amusement parks makes visits no fun for locals.
 (Pro tip: Avoid the Disney holiday crowds.)
+Still, Floridians shouldn’t bite the hand that feeds them: Tourism earns the state $359 million — per day!3.
+Pro: Sports Enthusiasts Have a Lot To Choose From

 This is a sports-loving state — which many might say includes both pros and cons of living in Florida.
 But many professional teams call the state home, including the NBA’s Miami Heat and Orlando Magic; the NHL’s Florida Panthers and Tampa Bay Lightning; the NFL’s Miami Dolphins, Tampa Bay Buccaneers, and Jacksonville Jaguars; and the MLB's Miami Marlins and Tampa Bay Rays.